 Furthermore, regulation is ongoing and manufacturers and marketers of products are subject to continuous review and periodic inspections.
-Potentially costly responses may be required to be given by us and our customers including product modification or post-marketing clinical trials as a condition of approval to further substantiate safety and efficacy or investigate issues of interest.
+Potentially costly responses may be required to be given by us and our customers including product modification, or post-marketing clinical trials as a condition of approval to further substantiate safety and efficacy or investigate issues of interest.
 If we or our customers fail to comply with applicable regulatory requirements it may result in fines, delays, suspensions of clearances, seizures, recalls of products, operating restrictions or criminal prosecutions and could have a material adverse effect on our operations.
-Additionally, changes in existing regulations or the adoption of new regulations could make regulatory compliance by us more difficult in the future and could hamper our ability to produce our products when we require.
+Any such regulatory action may also constitute an event of default under our Credit Agreement.
+Additionally, changes in existing regulations or the adoption of new regulations could make regulatory compliance by us more difficult in future and could hamper our ability to produce our products when we require.

-We have risks associated with suppliers.
+Risks associated with suppliers.